curityio/nginx_oauth_proxy_module/README.md

 Authorization Bearer 42665300-efe8-419d-be52-07b53e208f46
 ```

-If you use opaque reference tokens the encrypted cookies will not exceed NGINX default header sizes.\
+With opaque reference tokens the encrypted cookies do not exceed NGINX default header sizes.\
 If large JWTs are used, then these NGINX properties may need to use larger than default values:

 - proxy_buffers